 Take the lift to the top of the 300 metre tall Eureka Tower for an epic view and walk out on to the glass-floored Skydeck if you dare.

 Designed by architects Fender Katsalidis, the tower’s name and gold cap reference the 1854 Eureka Stockade gold rush rebellion.

 8. Arts Precinct

-A traditional gathering place for the Kulin Nations for thousands of years, from the late 1800s the site hosted ice rinks, circuses and dance halls.
+A traditional gathering place for the Kulin Nations for thousands of years, from the late 1800s this site hosted ice rinks, circuses and dance halls.

 9. Arts Centre Melbourne